 Did you miss the previous post in this local SEO series?
-No worries, you can catch up right here: The Complete Guide to Local SEO
+No worries, you can catch up right here: Getting Started With Local SEO

 With the right local SEO tools, you can spend more time serving your customers and less time dealing with marketing issues.